HaykTarkhanyan/lecture_service_attempt/notes.md

 2. Footer is now absent (will get fixed once we add title/subtitle to the first slide)
 3. Actions fail (should try from a branch for the main repo)

+# Furtherreading
+Sometimes the label will get formatted weirdly, e.g. sometimes the CITEKEY will be displayed, when we don't have a year it will display as "n. d." and sometimes "et. al"-s will get lost.
+Partial solution is to not provide the `author` in the bibtex file, but instead provide a `title`, downside is that the title will be put in quotes.
+But this way we have full control over the text that is displayed.
+But the "n. d." will still be there :-(

+Note that when the referene is in the frame title it will get displayed as CITEKEY all uppercase

 # Importing `lecture_service` files into your repo
 If I'm not mistaken [`lecture_service`](https://github.com/slds-lmu/lecture_service) assumes Linux.
 At least we need to run a bash file, so if you're using Windows, the easiest way I found was going to Microsoft Store and installing WSL (Windows Subsystem for Linux) with Ubuntu, [download link](https://apps.microsoft.com/detail/9PDXGNCFSCZV?hl=en-us&gl=AM&ocid=pdpshare).